1967 Madras State Legislative Assembly election: Notable losses

+When the election results came in, jubilant party workers informed C. N. Annadurai that K. Kamaraj had lost the Virudhunagar seat to the relatively unknown Srinivasan.
+Anna, reportedly upset by the defeat, remarked that if people were willing to unseat leaders like Kamaraj, they could do the same to his government as well.
+After being sworn in as Chief Minister, Annadurai visited several figures who had campaigned against the DMK, including Periyar E. V. Ramasamy and M. Bhaktavatsalam.

 Government formation

 The election results were announced on 23 February 1967, with the DMK securing an absolute majority.
 DMK's General Secretary, C.N.
-Annadurai, who had been serving as a Member of the Rajya Sabha and was newly elected to the Lok Sabha from Kanjipuram, led the party to increase its vote share to 40.6%, up from 27.1% in the 1962 election.
+Annadurai, who had been serving as a Member of the Rajya Sabha and was newly elected to the Lok Sabha from Kancheepuram, led the party to increase its vote share to 40.6%, up from 27.1% in the 1962 election.
 Annadurai and the DMK had not anticipated such a decisive victory; Annadurai had contested to become a Member of Parliament rather than a Member of the Legislative Assembly.
 With no other consensus candidate for the Chief Minister role, Annadurai resigned from both his Rajya Sabha and Lok Sabha seats.
 He was nominated as Chief Minister of Madras State and formally staked a claim to form the government on 2 March 1967 He was sworn in by Governor Ujjal Singh on 6 March 1967 in Rajaji Hall.
 He was later elected to the Madras Legislative Council on 22 April 1967.